mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `gridEditRowsStateSelector` selector was removed.
 - The `apiRef.current.state.density.headerHeight` property was removed.
 - The `apiRef.current.state.density.rowHeight` property was removed.
-- ✅ The `gridVisibleSortedRowIdsSelector` selector was renamed to `gridExpandedSortedRowIdsSelector`
-- ✅ The `gridVisibleSortedRowEntriesSelector` selector was renamed to `gridExpandedSortedRowEntriesSelector`.
-- ✅ The `gridVisibleRowCountSelector` selector was renamed to `gridExpandedRowCountSelector`.
-- ✅ The `gridVisibleSortedTopLevelRowEntriesSelector` selector was renamed to `gridFilteredSortedTopLevelRowEntriesSelector`.
-- ✅ The `gridVisibleTopLevelRowCountSelector` selector was renamed to `gridFilteredTopLevelRowCountSelector`.

 ### Events